kahwee/guriddo-formatfactory/README.md

 guriddo-formatfactory
 =====================
-Guriddo FormatFactory is a FormatFactory that is made for SlickGrid.
+Guriddo FormatFactory is a FormatFactory that is made for Michael Leibman's [SlickGrid](https://github.com/mleibman/SlickGrid).
 The intention is to make it simpler to change the cell output.
 Gurrido Formatters are a set of convenient formatters for your SlickGrid application.

 ### Prerequisites